IVF – In Vitro Fertilization (Test Tube Baby)

 While the woman is still awake, her doctor inserts the embryos into the woman's uterus using a thin tube.
 About 12 to 14 days after the embryo transfer, a woman can return to the clinic for a pregnancy test to check if the embryo has been implanted.

-To increase a woman's chances of getting pregnant, doctor usually place more than one egg in the woman's uterus at the same time, which can actually result in multiple births.
-If a woman has unused embryos, they can be frozen and implanted at a later date or donated.
+To increase a woman's chances of getting pregnant, doctor usually place more than one egg in the woman's uterus at the same time, which can actually result in multiple births If when a woman has unused embryos, they can be frozen and implanted at a later date or donated.

 What are the causes of infertility that IVF can treat?With regard to infertility, IVF may be an option if you or your partner have been diagnosed with: